asyncapi/website/pages/blog/websocket-part1.md

 Familiarize with below before you look at the AsyncAPI document:
 - AsyncAPI describes the API interface between the client and the server.
 In other words, the AsyncAPI document is for the user of the API.
 It does not describe what the server does but what the user can do with the API.
 - Kraken API is quite complex.
 It has some beta servers, some private messages, and messages closely related to vocabulary specific for currency trading.
 I dropped all of those from my research not to overcomplicate things.
-In other words, the AsyncAPI file that you can see below is not and a complete document.
+In other words, the AsyncAPI file that you can see below is not a complete document.
 - Websocket protocol is very flexible, and therefore you can implement the server in many different ways.
 There is no standard way of doing things, like there is no common way of doing things with AsyncAPI.
 We can only make some generic assumptions looking at existing implementations:
   - Your server has one entry point, just one endpoint that you communicate with to gain access to the API.
 It can be a [path with some dynamic values](https://ik.imagekit.io/ably/s3/xchg_products/async_api_specs/000/000/019/original/weather.yaml), as some data id.
 It can also be nothing, no path at all, like in the case of below Kraken API.
 These entry points are **channels** in AsyncAPI document.
 Commonly, Websocket API has just one **channel** that user can send messages to and receive messages at the same time
   - AsyncAPI publish and subscribe operations translates to **messages user can send to the API** and **messages user will receive from the API**.
 Depending on API complexity, sometimes you have an API that sends [only one message](https://ik.imagekit.io/ably/s3/xchg_products/async_api_specs/000/000/019/original/weather.yaml).
 You can also have a situation where you can send to the server multiple different messages, and also receive different messages in response.
 This is when you need to use **oneOf** as I did in document for Kraken API.